What Can We Do?

 - Physical education: Despite the growing obesity crisis, many schools are not giving kids the exercise they need.
 The CDC reported in 2012 that half of the nation’s high school student take no physical education course.
 The most common culprit behind this lack of exercise is budget cuts, as reported in the New York Times the same year.
 The Let’s Move initiative, on the other hands, says kids should have 60 minutes of physical activity a day.

-- Recess: With more and more attention given to standardized test results, treating them as the ultimate metric of a school’s success, recess times are being cut short across the country, according to the Center for Educational Policy (CEP).
+- Recess: With more and more attention given to standardized test results, treating them as the ultimate metric of a school’s success, recess times are being cut short across the country.
 This, in turn, impacts a child’s ability to exercise as much as is recommended.

 - Sports programs: With school budgets being slashed over recent years, even sports are on the chopping block.
 In many cases, schools are charging parents additional fees for their children to participate in sports teams.
 This policy, called “pay to play”, makes it harder for lower-income kids, already disproportionately affected by obesity, to participate in athletics.
 According to one study from the University of Michigan, 61% of middle school and high school athletes pay fees out-of-pocket to play.